ubinhash/lens-prophet-lab/README.md

 ## Smart Contracts

+### Prediction Resolution

+We use a centralized prediction resolution system for robustness and simplicity.
+This means:

+- A trusted operator is authorized to resolve predictions manually based on the outcome.

+- To streamline/semi-automate the process, we create templates for common types of predictions (e.g., specific sports events, on-chain price action etc)

+- Predictions linked to the same template can be batch resolved efficiently this way.

 ## Future Improvments

 - Follower Social-Fi Component
     - We may add a social-fi aspect of the game to allow good prophet can monitize their influence.
 Top prophet can sell their predictions or create predictions where only followers can challenge.

+- More advanced scoring algorithm
+    - Due to time constraint, the current scoring algorithm is quite basic.
+But the exsistence of template will allow us to perform custom weighting for specific questions based on the parameters in the future
+        - For example we may adjust the scoring weight for price prediction based on the variance and price of each token as well.
+If the user's prediction is too "safe" , then it will recieve minimal weighting.
+- Complex Feed Structure
+    - Currently we are doing for text-only metadata uploading for feed for simplicity.
+In the future will may support images/commenting.

 -